bondarchuk 2 years ago

 Not that "and preview on a computer monitor how the printed copy will appear" is not what you think it is, in other words, it's not live "WYSIWYG" mode, MS Word-style.
 It also describes the mere ability to preview a rendering of the final page (as will be printed), while you do your layout in another mode.
 Kind of like Markdown preview today.

-• cameldrv a year ago
+• cameldrv 2 years ago

 This isn’t right.
 Programs like Wordstar and WordPerfect (4.2 and earlier) were text mode only.
 What distinguishes them from text editors are things like default word wrap, spell check, footnotes, page numbers, and printer interfaces.